Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 12. Did it work?
 Is the output the same as it was from the Codespaces terminal?

 ### Writing users2.bash

+You are going write a bash script to populate an array of usernames from a csv file using command substitution, and print the usernames one at a time.

 1. In GitHub Codespaces, open the template for the Bash shell script called **users2.bash**
 2. Edit _users2.bash_ file to contain the following: